Are Changes Coming in the EB-1A Process?

 Will Mukherji Impact Your EB-1A Petition?

-Waypoint Immigration has helped hundreds of individuals and their families navigate the U.S. immigration process, and we are ready to go to work for you.
-Our firm works only with individual petitioners — not companies — and we have the experience and insight to help you find the best path to immigration, no matter where you are in the process.
+The good news is, you do not have to do this alone.
+Waypoint Immigration has helped hundreds of individuals and their families navigate the U.S. immigration process.
+We are ready to go to work for you.
+Our firm works only with individual petitioners — not companies.
+We have the experience and insight to help you find the best path to immigration, no matter where you are in the process.

 Contact our office today to schedule a consultation.